RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

 8
    The next hand is skipped, e.g. :math:`8_C X_E X_F`.

+   Because an 8 only changes the order of play, butting-in doesn't result in skipping two hands, rather the hand after the butt-in is skipped.

 9
    The play shifts to the previous player and continues in the original direction: :math:`9_C X_B X_C X_D`.